WebeWizard/lib-webe/README.md

 #### Responder
 Responder is a trait with two functions: `validate` and `build_response`.
-`validate` is intended to be a fast way to verify if the request is worth responding to.
+`validate` takes place before the body is prepared for reading and is intended to be a fast way to verify if the request is worth responding to.
 It returns a Result<u16,u16> where the u16 represents a status code to send to the next operation.
 Ok(u16) will tell the server to call the responder's `build_response` function and hint to the function what http status is appropriate.
 Err(u16) will tell the server to call the server's static_message responder which always builds a response with the provided u16 http status code.